 Jumping to the Head of the Line

 The healthcare industries need a bump in technology that will help to provide better care for patients and help the organization to work better and more efficiently.
+Technology has infiltrated every industry and has in many ways made it better and more efficient and the same has been done for the healthcare industry.
 Analytics is that technology, and it is proving itself by leaps and bounds.
 Hospitals and other facilities that have implemented and rely upon analytics have seen their reimbursements coming back more consistently rather than being penalized or paid at a lower percentage.
-Outcomes at these locations has also been more above previous recorded records, and one other characteristic that many healthcare organizations are going after is the boost in patient satisfaction numbers, which did increase with the analytics program implementation.
+Outcomes at these locations have also been more above previously recorded records, and one other characteristic that many healthcare organizations are going after is the boost in patient satisfaction numbers, which did increase with the analytics program implementation.

 Because analytics is probably new to a good portion of the healthcare analysts out there, you are not being thrown into the deep end of the pool without any help to learn the ropes.
 Health Catalyst understands that expanding your outcomes with analytics starts with a firm foundational ability to run the program and make it work for your organization.
 As such, they have worked to create the Healthcare Analytics Summit ’16 to go well beyond the definition of analytics and provide the insights into best practices, adoption, agile leadership and financial positioning in order to make this system work for you in every way possible.